ouonline/luacpp/README.md

 In this example, we set the variable `msg`'s value to be a string "Hello, luacpp from ouonline!", then use the getter function to fetch its value and print it.

-`LuaState::CreateObject()`s are a series of overloaded functions, which can be used to set up various kinds of variables.
-Once the variable is set, its value is kept in the `LuaState` instance until it is modified again or the `LuaState` instance is destroyed.
+`LuaState::CreateString()`, `LuaState::CreateNumber()` and `LuaState::CreateInteger()` are a series of functions used to set up various kinds of variables.
+Once a variable is set, its value is kept in the `LuaState` instance until it is modified again or the `LuaState` instance is destroyed.

 `LuaState::Get()` is used to get a variable by its name.
 The value returned by `LuaState::Get()` is a `LuaObject` instance, which can be converted to the proper type later.
 You'd better check the return value of `LuaObject::Type()` before any conversions.